nuess0r/tmk_keyboard/keyboard/dulcimer/README.md

     make

-If your bootloader is loaded and recognized by your OS you can flash it with a simple
+The bootloader is loaded only for a few seconds before the TMK firmware gets loaded.
+Flash the firwmare during this short period with a simple:

     make program

-or use again avrdude with your programmer settings adjusted:
+or use again avrdude with the settings adjusted for the usbasp bootloader:

-    avrdude -P /dev/ttyACM0 -c STK500 -p atmega32 -U flash:w:dulcimer.hex
+    avrdude -p atmega32 -P /dev/ttyACM0 -c usbasp -U flash:w:dulcimer.hex -U lfuse:w:0x8F:m -U hfuse:w:0xC8:m

 Debugging
 ---------